BlenderCN-Org/blender-api/README.md

 ### Demo select API methods practically in auxiliary repos

 ### Go through all the types in the Types section and learn what they do

+### Scrape the API docs automatically and cross-reference with my content

+All API bits would have their own readme section automatically generated and I would just fill in bits to the sections I played around with and found something I wanted to capture.